Skip to main content

 cloud_sql_proxy -instances=juicefs-learning:europe-west1:juicefs-sql-example-1=tcp:0.0.0.0:5432

-Then use the following command to create a new file system with a name as myvolume by using juicefs format command.
-Then later we can mount this file system in any other machines/instances where you have access to your cloud resources.
+3. Use the following command to create a new file system named myvolume using the juicefs format command.
+Later, you can mount this file system on any other machines or instances where you have access to your cloud resources.

 You can download juicefs here.